DevMountain/Continuum/README.md

 2. Initialize a `UIActivityViewController` with the `Post`'s image and the caption as the shareable objects.
 3. Present the `UIActivityViewController`.

-### Black Diamond:

-* Some apps will save photos taken or processed in their app in a custom Album in the user's Camera Roll.
-Add this feature to the `AddPostTableViewController` so that when a user adds a photo to the app, it saves to a “Continuum” album in their photo library.

 ## Part Three - Basic CloudKit
 * Check CloudKit availability
 * Save data to CloudKit